How To Fix Volume Control If It Is Missing Or Not Working On Windows 10?

 Select the "Driver" tab and click "Update Driver".
 You will be asked how do you want to search for drivers: to search automatically for updated driver software or to browse your computer for driver software.
 First option may require working Internet connection.

 You can choose to "Uninstall Device" and then the latest sound drivers for your system will be installed the next time you start your Windows.
-Alternatively, you can update your sound drivers using Driver Easy software.
-It automatically finds the latest, correct drivers for your system, including the sound driver.
-You can look for the correct driver manually, but using this program saves time and is less error prone when choosing a driver for your sound driver.
-Download Driver Easy from here.
+Alternatively, you can update your sound drivers using third-party software such as Snappy Driver Installer.
+You will need a computer with a working internet connection in order to download it.

 Run SFC Scan